Local limit of the random degree constrained process: Introduction

-\end{theorem} We will prove \refT{thm:tc-asymptotics} in \refS{sec:t_crit-asymp}, by an asymptotic analysis of a second order linear initial value problem that arises from a spectral characterization of~$\hat{t}_c(\underline{p})$ given by Theorem~\ref{thm:PF-eigenvalue}, which in turn exploits the multi-type branching process characterization of the local weak limit discussed in Section~\ref{sec:additional:MTBP}.
+\end{theorem} We will prove \refT{thm:tc-asymptotics} in \refS{sec:t_crit_asymp} using the asymptotic analysis of the solution of a second order linear differential equation that arises from a spectral characterization of~$\hat{t}_c(\underline{p})$ given by Theorem~\ref{thm:PF-eigenvalue}, which in turn exploits the multi-type branching process characterization of the local weak limit that we will discuss in Section~\ref{sss:additional_MTBP}.

-In the case of the random \mbox{$d$-process}, the degree constraint variables $d(v), \, v \in V(K_n)$ are all equal to the deterministic number $d$, i.e., the probability distribution $\underline{p}^d = (p^d_k)_{k=2}^\infty$ satisfies $p^d_d=1$ and~$\Delta_{d}=d$, say.
+In the case of the random \mbox{$d$-process}, the degree constraint variables $d(v), \, v \in V(K_n)$ are all equal to the deterministic number $d$, i.e., the probability distribution $\underline{p}^d = (p^d_k)_{k=2}^{\Delta_d}$ satisfies $p^d_d=1$ and~$\Delta_{d}=d$, say.
 From~\eqref{eq:discrete-tc} of Theorem~\ref{thm:tc-asymptotics}, it follows that the critical time $t_c=t_c(d)$ of the random \mbox{$d$-process} satisfies

 Hence there exists $d_0$ such that $t_c(d) > 1/2$ holds for $d \ge d_0$, answering the above-mentioned open problem of Warnke and Wormald for large~$d$.
 Conceptually speaking, this shows that (even if we measure time by the number of successfully added edges) the `giant' component of size~$\Theta(n)$ emerges significantly later in the random \mbox{$d$-process} than in the Erd\H{o}s--R\'enyi graph process, where there are no degree~constraints.
 On an intuitive level this might not be surprising, since vertices with large degree have a bigger role in the creation of the giant of the Erd\H{o}s--R\'enyi compared to vertices with a lower degree, and the degree constraints of the random $d$-process prevent the formation of such large degree hubs.
 However, $t_c(d) > 1/2$ appears to be harder to prove than one might suspect (which is one of the reasons why Warnke and Wormald asked about~this).